aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === 1.
 Envelope

-The first example demonstrates the existential quantifier's uage as a "constructor" with the following code:
+The first example demonstrates the existential quantifier's usage as a "constructor" with the following code:

+#linebreak()

 ```
 an envelope is sealed means the state = closed.